Update, 25th April 2019:

 In order to address these issues, we are giving all members more ability to opt-in to the notifications they receive.
 We’re doing this by basing your notifications on the Stitch Groups you have joined.

 You will receive direct invitations to any events posted into any of the Stitch Groups you have joined (and if you’re a Full member, you are able to join as many Stitch Groups as you want).
 It won’t matter how far away those events are, either: you can now join Groups in other areas so you can find out about events there.
-If you live in Brooklyn but spend your weekends on Long Island, for example, you can join groups in both locations so you can get notified about activities in both locations.
+If you live in Brooklyn but spend your weekends on Long Island, for example, you can join groups in both locations so you can get notified about activities for both.

 This means that if you don’t want to receive notifications about particular events, you no longer need to.
 If Stitch members near you are really interested playing pickleball, for example, but you have no interest in pickleball, you won’t receive invitations to those events unless you join the pickleball group.